paulstephane/UPLPlayer/README.md

 **UPLPlayer** is an alternative application to control playback of the UPL96ETL, with the following features:

-- Offers a very simple interface (folder based, tags and images are not used) to browse albums and control playback of the UPL
+- Offers a very simple interface (folder based, tags and images are not used) to browse the content of your USB drive and control playback of the UPL

 - Albums can be stored on USB drives as "single wav files" with **cue sheets**.
 This allows for more albums to be stored on each drive (max: 98000 albums).
 Albums can be played gaplessly.